-Nowadays when there are several treatment options available for missing teeth, it is very important to study the pros and cons of each treatment before you decide to choose for replacing them.
-While the Fixed Bridge option was selected by people for replacing a missing tooth for years, modern dentistry has made replacing teeth with dental implants a popular option.
-Irrespective of whether you have one or several missing teeth, you should consider the following when deciding between a dental implant and a fixed bridge:
+Nowadays, with several treatment options available for missing teeth, it is important to understand the pros and cons of each before deciding which option to choose.
+While fixed bridges have been used for many years to replace missing teeth, modern dentistry has made dental implants a popular alternative.
+Whether you have one or several missing teeth, you should consider the following factors when deciding between a dental implant and a fixed bridge:

 Placement: